 https://crm-odata-v1.prospect365.com

 Make sure you enter HTTPS and not HTTP.
-Without HTTPS (S being for Secure), your connection will be rejected...after all, no-one wants their customer data transmitted over the Internet without it being encrypted!
+Without HTTPS (S being for Secure), your connection will be rejected...after all, no one wants their customer data transmitted over the Internet without it being encrypted!

 Step 5: Authenticate

 On the next screen, Power BI asks you how you want to authenticate.
-Prospect doesn't allow anonymous access to your data (phew!), so choose 'Basic'.
+It doesn't allow anonymous access to your data (phew!), so choose 'Basic'.
 Please note: the term 'Basic' doesn't relate to the level of security - merely the method of security - i.e. we're going to use a highly secure password, rather than Windows authentication or other methods or identity management.

 On this screen, enter your login email address as the 'User name', and your PAT as the 'Password'.
-You CANNOT use your standard Prospect password on this screen - we don't allow that as we don't want you sharing your underlying password, even with Microsoft.
+You CANNOT use your standard password on this screen - we don't allow that as we don't want you sharing your underlying password, even with Microsoft.
 Use the PAT token you generated earlier, so that even if you set it to never expire, you can still go back and revoke the PAT any time you choose.

 Step 6: You're Connected!

-If you have accurately copied and pasted your PAT into the 'Password' field, clicking connect will (not surprisingly) connect your Power BI app to the Prospect OData service and let you start navigating and accessing your Prospect data.
+If you have accurately copied and pasted your PAT into the 'Password' field, clicking connect will (not surprisingly) connect your Power BI app to the OData service and let you start navigating and accessing your data.

 WARNING: At the bottom of the OData Navigator window (shown above) there is a "load" and an "Edit" button.
-On any decent sized dataset do NOT use the "Load" button or "Select Related Tables".
+On any decent-sized dataset do NOT use the "Load" button or "Select Related Tables".
 This causes Power BI to load the entire dataset without any filters.
 Instead, choose "Transform Data".
 This opens a preview and allows you to add data filters in order to reduce the data being loaded to a sensible amount.

 That's it!
-You're now connected to the Prospect OData service.
+You're now connected to the OData service.
 You can go ahead and create Power BI queries, reports and dashboards!

 Obviously, there's a wealth of knowledge and advice out there on Power BI (just ask Google or Bing).
 Contact our Customer Success Team and ask them about our Consultancy Services and how we can help you get the reporting and analysis you want.